-Algeria beats Ivory Coast on penalties to make semis
+Madagascar’s dream over, Tunisia and Algeria into semis

+Naim Sliti scored a third on a Tunisian breakaway deep in injury time as the Madagascans piled forward in search of something to give them hope.

+Tunisia now faces Sadio Mane and the tournament favorite in the last four.
+Algeria and Nigeria play in the other semi.
+Both matches are on Sunday.

-SUEZ, Egypt (AP) — Algeria blew a 1-0 lead and a penalty in regulation time before scraping past Ivory Coast in a shootout to make the semifinals at the African Cup of Nations on Thursday.
+The Algerians blew a 1-0 lead and a penalty in regulation time before scraping past Ivory Coast in a dramatic shootout in their quarterfinal.

+Tunisia deserved its win at Al Salam Stadium on the outskirts of Cairo, where Madagascar was hoping to continue a dream debut by making the last four.

+It didn’t happen, but the African Cup first-timer it lit up the early parts of the tournament by stunning three-time champion Nigeria 2-0 in the group stage and getting past Congo, another former champion, in the last 16.

+The team takes its nickname from a breed of cattle found in Madagascar, and the players celebrated each of their goals at the African Cup by putting their hands on either side of their heads and pointing their fingers up in the air like horns.

+They had their country’s president and the African soccer body president, who is also from Madagascar, at Al Salam Stadium to cheer them on.

-The dramatic shootout, which Algeria won 4-3, capped a pulsating quarterfinal.
+In Suez, the tense shootout between Algeria and Ivory Coast, which Algeria won 4-3, capped a pulsating quarterfinal that went end to end.

 Wilfried Bony had his penalty saved in the shootout by Rais Mbolhi to give Algeria the advantage.
 But Youcef Belaili hit the post with a spot kick that would have won it for the Algerians.